-A second place to look for acknowledgement of awareness in blindsight is under variation in response options.
-Several studies have now explored this issue, contrasting the dichotomous (seen/not seen) response options of traditional blindsight studies with a graded, four-point Perceptual Awareness Scale (PAS) comprising: no experience, weak experience, almost clear experience, and clear experience (Ramsøy & Overgaard, 2004).
-Overgaard et al. (2008) studied a blindsighted woman, GR, using the PAS and found that, whereas she reported no awareness using a traditional yn measure (and so met traditional diagnostic criteria for type I blindsight), using the PAS scale, 'her blindsight seemingly "disappeared" in the sense that . . . [a]ll correctness above chance seemed related to vague yet conscious vision' (Overgaard, 2011: 477).
+A second place to look for acknowledgment of awareness in blindsight is under variation in response options.
+Several studies have now explored this issue, contrasting the dichotomous (seen/not seen) response options of traditional blindsight studies with a graded, 4-point Perceptual Awareness Scale (PAS) comprising: no experience, weak experience, almost clear experience, and clear experience (Ramsøy & Overgaard, 2004).
+Overgaard, Fehl, Mouridsen, Bergholt, and Cleeremans (2008) studied a blindsighted woman, GR, using the PAS and found that, whereas she reported no awareness using a traditional yn measure (and so met traditional diagnostic criteria for Type I blindsight), using the PAS scale, "her blindsight seemingly 'disappeared' in the sense that . . . [a]ll correctness above chance seemed related to vague yet conscious vision" (Overgaard, 2011, p.
+477).